Lingering nuclear dissent between Paris and Berlin obstacle for EU renewables push

 EU Green Deal funds could help implement France's nuclear plans

 Beside offering the country a source of low-carbon energy, nuclear power currently represents France's 3rd-largest industrial sector and an important market for exports and industrial prowess.
 Moreover, nuclear power is regaining popularity among the French people: a 2023 survey showed that some two thirds of the population in France had a favourable view of the technology, up from about 40 percent in 2016.
-This is despite divisive questions regarding nuclear waste and safety that have been flagged since the 1970s and continue to the present day – in France as much as anywhere else.
+This is despite divisive questions regarding nuclear waste and safety that have been flagged since the 1970s and continue to the present day.

 Securing funding from Brussels for the major buildout is regarded as a substantial challenge to France’s plans.
-In France, investments in renewable energy have been on the rise since 2016, as costs have gone down.
-According to data by U.S. investment bank Lazar, prices per megawatt hour (MWh) produced with renewables have dropped dramatically between 2009 and 2019 alone, while that of nuclear power went up.
+Investments in renewable energy have been on the rise in the country since 2016, as costs have gone down.
+According to data by U.S. investment bank Lazar, prices per megawatt hour (MWh) produced with renewables have dropped dramatically between 2009 and 2019 alone, while those for nuclear power went up.
 Solar power generation costs dropped nearly 90 percent to 40 dollars per MWh and onshore wind 70 percent to 41 dollars per MWh.
 Nuclear power costs per unit in the same decadec increased 26 percent to 155 dollars per MWh.
 Meanwhile, nuclear power construction costs have risen, while future EPR costs are still uncertain.
 The sharp rise in interest rates has made building new nuclear plants even more expensive, compounded by reactor construction delays.
-Nuclear plant operator Electricite de France estimated the cost to be at least 51 billion euros.
+Nuclear plant operator Electricite de France (EDF) estimated the cost to be at least 51 billion euros.
 A convincing policy framework allowing Paris to classify the nuclear bill as an investment in the EU Green Deal could thus send and important signal to potential nuclear power investors.

 Determined to achieve an inclusion of nuclear reactors in European renewable energy plans, France brokered a deal with Germany to include nuclear power within the EU taxonomy of sustainable investments in mid-2022.
-Germany successfully insisted on including natural gas investments in the sustainable finance framework, which it regards as a ‘bridge technology,’ a move fiercely criticised by climate NGOs and many sustainable finance experts.
+Germany successfully insisted on including natural gas investments in the sustainable finance framework, which it regards as a ‘bridge technology.’
+Germany's poisition was fiercely criticised by climate NGOs and many sustainable finance experts.
 Since the taxonomy deal was brokered, the EU’s staunchest opponents nuclear power’s inclusion, such as Austria and Luxembourg, have warned they will take legal action against it.